Willow View Association

 Overview

 The Willow View Association is a private grantmaking foundation established in December 2019 by the Seeno family, prominent East Bay home builders.
-With assets of $112 million as of 2024, the foundation focuses on charitable purposes including making grants to exempt organizations, with particular emphasis on providing educational opportunities to the local community.
+With assets of approximately $105 million as of 2023, the foundation focuses on charitable purposes including making grants to exempt organisations, with particular emphasis on providing educational opportunities to the local community.
 A significant component of their work involves the construction and operation of the Western Heritage and Wildlife Museum, a 90,000 square foot facility on their Concord property that provides educational experiences focused on wildlife conservation and heritage.
-The foundation has experienced remarkable growth since inception, growing from $6.5 million in initial assets to over $112 million, while maintaining relatively low operating expenses of approximately $328,000 annually.
+The foundation maintains relatively low operating expenses of approximately $145,000 annually.

 Funding Priorities